- Peer Review Model

 - The General Editor delegates the decision-making authority to an Associate Editor.
 Two external reviewers will be selected by the Associate Editor and the General Editor will make the final decision.

-- Reviewers are expected to respond in 3-4 weeks.
-Referee reports are typically 2 pages (or 500 words maximum).
-If the reviewer is unable to complete a review the journal applies the following policy:
+- Reviewers are expected to respond in 3-4 weeks so that the article can be reviewed in time.
+Reviewer reports are typically 2 pages (or 500 words maximum).
+The journal consortium of Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP) applies the following policy if reviewers are unable to complete the review:

 - If a reviewer indicates that she/he is unable to submit a report in the 3-4 weeks of this process, a new reviewer will be selected.

 - If a reviewer appears to be unable to submit a report after some time, the General Editor may decide that the Associate Editor should provide his/her view on the article in a brief report, which is submitted to the General Editor.